AnotherDaniel/up-trustable-release/trustable/assertions/TA-UPDATES_CONTEXT.md

 ---
-active: true
-derived: false
 level: 1.7.1
-links: []
 normative: false
-ref: ''
-reviewed: hG7jvBHY0F71idJfIP-eNMGob8Nar8JZABT2qzZONnw=
 ---

 **Guidance**

 This assertion requires that that we have control over all changes to XYZ, including changes to the configurations, components and tools we use to build it, and the versions of dependencies that we use.

 This means, the trustable controlled process is the only path to production for constructed target software.

 **Evidence**